ARMOR on the Air

 Why Didn't I Receive Antibiotics Today?

-- Visit Boulder's Farmer's Market to talk to vendors about the use of antibiotics on their farms as well as promote responsible use of antibiotics in agriculture
+- Visiting Boulder's Farmer's Market to talk to vendors about the use of antibiotics on their farms as well as promote responsible use of antibiotics in agriculture

-- Connect with other health-focused student organizations on campus and come up with collaborative events and activities
+- Connect with other health-focused student organizations (like Health Promotion) on campus and come up with collaborative events and activities

 - Connect with health or biotech industries in the area for collaborative events or interviews